 Meanwhile, the ROK made a great leap forward to become a major exporter in the 1990s, surging ahead as the main player in exports of household electrical equipment to Russia, in particular.
+Consignors in the ROK rate the speed of the TSR route highly compared with to the All Water route.
 According to shipping companies in the ROK, TSR cargo increased 3.3 times on 1991 levels in the 10 years to 2001.

 Furthermore, China has emerged as a major exporter to Russia in recent years.
 Due to the momentum created by the establishment in the autumn of 2000 of a container route linking Shanghai and Ningbo in China with Vostochny, exports to Russia using the TSR have continued to climb sharply.
 At present, services are also operating on the Hong Kong - Vostochny shipping route.
 In addition, cargo is carried from a number of Chinese ports to Busan, where it is transshipped and sent to Russia.
-Cargo from China includes clothing, everyday items and household electrical items produced in Korean companies' factories in China; these are exported to Russia either directly or via Finland.
+Cargo from China includes clothing, everyday items and household electrical items produced in ROK companies' factories in China.
+Products made by Chinese companies are usually exported to Russia directly, while ROK companies' products are shipped to Russia via Finland.
+Major Korea companies have bonded warehouses in Finland, including LG and Daewoo at Hamina, and Samsung at Kouvola.